-India loses communication with its unmanned moon lander
+India loses touch with lander on its final approach to moon

 The roughly $140 million mission, known as Chandrayaan-2, was intended to study permanently shadowed moon craters that are thought to contain water deposits that were confirmed by the Chandrayaan-1 mission in 2008.

-Before the mishap, Indian Prime Minister Narendra Modi was at the space center in Bengaluru to witness the planned landing in the early hours of Saturday and congratulate scientists who were part of the mission.
+Modi had traveled to the space center in Bengaluru to witness the planned landing in the early hours of Saturday and congratulate scientists who were part of the mission.

 The space agency’s chairman had earlier called Chandrayaan-2 the “most complex mission ever” undertaken by the space agency.